Lupin III: The First: Plot

 In German-occupied France, archaeologist Professor Bresson entrusts his heavily trapped diary and an amulet containing the key to the book to his family.
-The diary is purported to be the guide to an immense treasure called the "Eclipse," which a group of Nazis working for Ahnenerbe is seeking.
+The diary is purported to be the guide to the "Eclipse," a treasure which a group of Nazis working for Ahnenerbe is seeking.
 Bresson is killed by the arriving Germans; his family escapes, but is chased down by Ahnenerbe professor Lambert, and ends up in a car crash which only the infant daughter survives.
-Lambert steals the amulet, but is unable to find the diary, which was lost during the chase.
+Lambert steals the amulet, but cannot find the diary, which was lost during the chase.

 In the 1960s, the diary resurfaces during a memorial exhibition in Bresson's honor.
 Lupin III tries to steal the book, as his grandfather had unsuccessfully attempted before him, only to be foiled first by a young woman disguised as a security guard, then by Fujiko; he is then arrested by Inspector Zenigata.
-On his way to prison, Lupin is sprung by his friends Jigen and Goemon and sneaks into the home of the fake security guard, a prospective archeology student named Laetitia Lambert.
-He presents a medal identical to the one stolen by Lambert, which his grandfather had left him.
+En route to prison, Lupin is sprung by his friends Jigen and Goemon and sneaks into the home of the fake security guard, prospective archeology student Laetitia Lambert.
+He presents a medal identical to the one stolen by Lambert, which his grandfather left him.
 Laetitia contacts Lambert, her adoptive grandfather who ordered her to steal the book in the first place.
 Lambert tells her to bring Lupin and the amulet to him, in exchange for sending her to Boston University to study archeology.

-Fujiko delivers the diary to a group of Ahnenerbe fugitives looking for the Eclipse, among them Lambert and their leader Geralt.
-However, Geralt quickly discovers Fujiko's duplicity and has her detained.
+Fujiko delivers the diary to Ahnenerbe fugitives looking for the Eclipse, among them Lambert and their leader Geralt.
+However, Geralt discovers Fujiko's duplicity and has her detained.
 Laetitia leads Lupin to Lambert's hideout, a customized transport plane, where they retrieve the book and the counterpart to Lupin's amulet.
-Lupin succeeds in opening the diary, and the two learn that the Eclipse is a power generator left behind by a highly advanced lost civilization and is hidden in the ruins of Teotihuacan.
-Knowing Laetitia has led him into a trap, Lupin willingly surrenders to Geralt and Lambert.
+Lupin opens the diary, and the two learn that the Eclipse is a power generator left behind by an advanced lost civilization and is hidden in the ruins of Teotihuacan.
+Knowing Laetitia led him into a trap, Lupin willingly surrenders to Geralt and Lambert.
 Fujiko uses Lupin as a diversion to escape on her own.
-Lupin sneaks back into the plane and eavesdrops on Geralt and Lambert, learning in the process that they are seeking none other than Adolf Hitler, who reportedly faked his death and escaped to South America during the fall of Berlin, and is now intending to use the Eclipse to resurrect the Third Reich.
+Lupin sneaks back into the plane and eavesdrops on Geralt and Lambert, learning that they are seeking Adolf Hitler, who reportedly faked his death and escaped to South America during the fall of Berlin, and now intends to use the Eclipse to resurrect the Third Reich.